dkress59/wp-gutenberg-animate/readme.md

 Install the plugin and choose from a hundred animations for any of your Blocks.
 It's that easy!

+Now also includes settings for scroll-conditioned animations.

 ## Installation

 You can simply install this plugin to your WordPress installation and you are ready to go!

-1. Upload the plugin files to the `/wp-content/plugins/animate-wp-blocks` directory, or install the plugin directly through the WordPress plugins screen
+1. Install the plugin through the WordPress plugins admin screen, or upload the plugin files to the `/wp-content/plugins/animate-wp-blocks` directory.
 2. Activate the plugin through the 'Plugins' screen in WordPress

 ## Frequently Asked Questions